 Dated Security Protocols

 The original idea behind the IoT — and the internet itself — was to connect things together with few restrictions.
-The IoT uses a lot of the same internet protocols, many dating back to the 1980s, developed when security wasn’t a large consideration.
+The IoT uses a lot of the same internet protocols, many dating back to the 1980s, developed when security in product design specification wasn’t a large consideration.
 Although security now gets substantially more attention, building a secure network is still a challenge.